okutse/foodborne_diseases/php2550_final_manuscript.md

 ### Missing Data

 We shall start by assessing the missingness in our data set.
 Figure \@ref(fig:fig-two) shows us the overall missingness of our selected variables ordered from the least to the largest missing percentage.
 Key to note here is that there is over 86% missing observations in the variables. `Host Disease`, `AST Phenotypes`, `Computed types`, `Virulence genotypes`, `Source type` and `Outbreak` have approximately 100% of missing values.
 Variables such as `Isolation source`, `Isolation type`, `BioSample`, `Location`, `AMR genotypes` and `Isolates` have no missingness present.
 The missingness observed in this data set is likely due to  under-reporting or non-response by the researchers or clinicians who submit this information on the NCBI website.
 Missing information in the collection date variable could be due to data entry errors when entering this information or just an oversight by the submitter.
 Generally, the missingness can be attributed to the high variations in the reporting practices or amount of time taken for lab processing prior to submission to the NCBI pathogen detection database.
 We acknowledge that this amount of missingness will be pose a major limitation in our study as these variables may not be informative in our analysis and may limit the interpretation and generalizability of our study findings.

--All analyses consider a complete case analysis
+All analyses in the next sections consider a complete case analysis.

 \begin{figure}[H]